gushtichudi/confi3/README.md

 ```
 > CaskaydiaMono NF can be installed from the Nerd Fonts website.

+My dotfiles heavily rely on `pywal` for the colors.
+The dotfiles wouldn't even work properly without it.
+So, always be 100% sure to have pywal installed if not anything else.

 ## Installation
 Clone this repository, and run `make`.

 The `make`file provides two post-install targets that you can run.
 - `disable-blur` disables blur of all translucent elements.
 - `disable-kitty-opacity` disables opacity from `kitty`.
+- `retain-wallpaper` doesn't work (yet) and I am on the works to fix it with all my due abilities.

 ## Bugs, TODOs and Contributing
 This configuration is still in WIP and if you face any problems, but know how to fix it, you should make an issue or a PR with your fix.